 Term 3- Traditional Tales

 We hope you had a wonderful Christmas break!
-Mrs Cooper and I would like to wish you a very happy and healthy new year!
+Miss Holder, Mrs Williams and I would like to wish you a very happy and healthy new year!
 We are now beginning term 3 and our topic for this term is 'traditional tales'.

-This term in maths, in our number work, we will be comparing numbers, looking at the composition of numbers 4, 5, 6, 7 and 8, beginning to combine two amounts and making pairs.
-In our spatial reasoning and measure work, we will be comparing mass, length and height and doing some more work around time.
+This term in maths we will be comparing numbers, looking at the composition of numbers 4, 5, 6, 7 and 8, beginning to combine two amounts and making pairs.
+In our spatial reasoning and measure work, we will be comparing mass, length and height and doing some more work around time and positional language.

 In phonics, we will begin our phase 3 sounds.
 There will be lots of new digraphs and trigraphs to learn this term and new tricky words too.
 As always, we will inform you of the sounds we have learnt each week in the newsletter.
 Any additional practice with these at home would be really beneficial as it is starting to get quite tricky now!
-Please do ask, if you need any support with phonics/reading strategies at home.
-Please also refer to the handouts given at the beginning of the year and during the phonics parent workshop to help you to form the 'pure' sounds when working with your child and also to help with letter formation and grapheme recognition.
+Please do ask if you need any support with phonics/reading strategies at home.
+We did print out lots of resources/ handouts for our last phonics workshop.
+If you would like copies, please let us know, or please do attend the next phonics workshop (details to follow in due course).
 We will learn a specific rhyme to help us remember each phoneme/ grapheme, so it is really helpful to use these at home too.
 In English we will begin to read and sequence captions and also write simple captions too.

 Take a look at our medium term plan (below) for more information about what we will be learning this term.

 Jaws and Claws!